ikoula/ansible_playbooks/wordpress/README.md

 Role Name
 =========

-This role deploy Wordpress with LAMP stack
+This role deploy Wordpress with LAMP stack on Debian 9

 License
 -------